ample-frens/ample-lab/README.md

 This project provides a security focused Solidity environment for analyzing the Ampleforth protocol and ecosystem.

-The projects consists of multiple stateful test suites against the current Ethereum mainnet state.
+It provides multiple test suites to execute against the Ethereum mainnet state.
+These test suites are run periodically to monitor the protocol.

+This repository also contains a database of Ampleforth contracts and onchain configurations inside the `db/` directory.
+This database is checked periodically against the mainnet state.

 ## Installation and Setup